Hospitality & Boutique Hotels

 Botanical Architecture as Brand Signature

 Gardens become part of the brand language, shaping spatial memory and identity through sensory continuity.
+A Hortus Velum™ reception wall or a sequence of Lignum™ planters can carry a property’s signature as clearly as its typography.

 Architecture and landscape merge to create environments where guests feel grounded and intuitively oriented.